 For several years we have co-operated with Dutch TV to provide support and a program segment.
 Initially we had a series about Dutch Design.
 Thereafter we showed selections of the 2014 TEDxBinnenhof (Global Challenges | Dutch Solutions), the 2015 TEDxAmsterdam and the 2016 TEDxBinnenhof (Ideas from Europe).
 Programs were broadcasted weekly on Sundays on free -to-air channel C31.
 The latter TV channel has now closed but repeats of earlier programs are still being transmitted on Foxtel and Aurora pay TV.
 See also Dutch TV.

 Videoclips of past programs can be seen on YouTube.
-The latest series includes the following segments (in alphabetical order, source: TEDxAmsterdam):
+As an example, the TEDxAmsterdam selections included the following segments (in alphabetical order, source: TEDxAmsterdam):

 “By investing 1 euro in prevention we can save 7 euros in emergency relief,” Princess Margriet of the Netherlands.

 Jacqueline Hamelink is a cellist who performed a piece for the audience of TEDxAmsterdam that is generally performed for just 4 people.

 - Leo Kouwenhoven - "Can We Make Quantum Technology Work?"

 Leo Kouwenhoven is a professor of physics at TU Delft.
 His team at the QU Tech Lab designs experiments to place electrons in superpositions.